-Tag Use Attributes
+Тад Use Attributes

-Displays text in
+Displays text in bold

-bold

-Displays text in
+Displays text in bold

-bold

-Displays text in
+< > Displays text in italics

-italics

-Displays text in
+Displays text in italics

-italics

 Underlines text

 Adds a line break

+Тад Use Attribute S

-Adds a para-
+Adds a paragraph

-graph

-Inserts a hori-

-zontal line

-Inserts a hori-
+Inserts a horizontal line

-Tag Use Attributes

-Used for an un- ordered list
+Used for an unordered list

 Used for a list entry

 Centers the text

 Preformats the text

 Decreases text size

-Defines the font COLOR= Text color
+Defines the font used to display the text COLOR= Text color

-used to display SIZE=+ Increases text size
+SIZE=+ Increases text size

-the text SIZE=- Decreases text size
+SIZE=- Decreases text size

-FACE= List of comma separated

-fonts that the user agent

-should use by order of preference.
+FACE= List of comma separated fonts that the user agent should use by order of preference.

-<align></align> Defines text CENTER Centers the text
+<align> </align> Defines text alignment CENTER Centers the text

-alignment

 Anchor HREF= Specifies the location of a Web resource.
-Defines a link between the current element (source anchor) and the destination anchor defined by the HREF at- tribute.
+Defines a link between the current element (source anchor) and the destination anchor defined by the HREF attribute.